Type

 1. Conventional Fixed-Bed Reactor Process

-• Step 1: Isobutylene and methanol are mixed and fed into a fixed-bed reactor containing acidic resin catalyst.
+• Step 1: Isoolefins (isobutylene and/or isoamylenes) and alcohol (methanol or ethanol) are mixed and fed into a fixed-bed reactor containing acidic resin catalyst.

 • Step 2: The reaction mixture exits the reactor and is sent to a distillation column.

-• Step 3: MTBE is separated as the bottom product; unreacted methanol and hydrocarbons are taken overhead for recycling or further processing.
+• Step 3: Ethers (MTBE, ETBE, TAME, TAEE) are separated as bottom products; unreacted alcohol and hydrocarbons are taken overhead for recycling or further processing.

 2. Reactive Distillation Process